Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/dataflow_design.md

 In the earlier steps, you found different ways to optimize the DCT algortithm so that you could achieve an II=1 with the pipelined loops.
 In this step, you use the DATAFLOW directive to enable task-level parallelism for functions or loops.
 For more information, refer to [set_directive_dataflow](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/set_directive_dataflow) in the Vitis HLS flow of the Vitis Unified Software Platform documentation (UG1416).

-The DATAFLOW optimization tries to create task-level parallelism between the various functions in the code on top of the loop-level parallelism where possible.
+The DATAFLOW optimization tries to create task-level parallelism between the various functions in the code,  on top of the loop-level parallelism where possible.

 #### Create a New Solution